Known as California Danish Town, Solvang is a beautiful destinations to spend a day, immersed in old European traditions and customs.

-My introduction to Solvang, California Danish Town, had started way before I first stepped my foot on its ground.
-For years unbelievable amount of praise in its address had been bombarding me from different directions.
-Some people praised Solvang for reviving memories of their European vacations.
+My introduction to Solvang, California Danish Town, had started way before I first visited it.
+For years an unbelievable amount of praise in its address had been bombarding me from different directions.
+Some people admired Solvang for reviving long-forgotten memories of their European vacations.
 Others enjoyed all the sweet goodies and wine that the city had in abundance.
-The conversations about this little California Denmark only ignited my curiosity.
-And as it happens quite often if not always, I had to see it for myself and compile a quick guide to Solvang along the way.

-Start your day and tick off the first item on this guide to Solvang with a traditional Danish breakfast.
-You won’t have any problems finding a place that offers a taste of Denmark here.
+Start your day with a traditional Danish breakfast.
+You won’t have any problems finding a place that offers a taste of Denmark.
 Solvang has five authentic bakeries and more than thirty restaurants and cafes serving not only Danish but also international and traditional American cuisines.
 Make sure to try famous aebleskiver, powdered sugar-dusted Danish pancake balls served with raspberry jam.

-After you are done with your breakfast, take a stroll around the city and enjoy the stunning Danish architecture with famous windmills.
-Other attractions on this quick guide to Solvang include clock tower, statues of Hans Christian Andersen, world-famous Danish writer best known for his fairytales, and Little Mermaid fountain, a half-size bronze replica of the popular statue in Copenhagen.
+After you are done with your breakfast, take a stroll around the city and enjoy the stunning Danish architecture and the famous windmills.
+Other places to see in Solvang this morning include a Clock Tower, statues of Hans Christian Andersen, and the Little Mermaid Fountain, a half-size bronze replica of the popular statue in Copenhagen.

-The afternoon agenda on our guide guide to Solvang comprise of continuous indulgence in Danish cuisine.
+On the afternoon agenda is a continuous indulgence in Danish cuisine.
 Be sure to take advantage of smorgasbord, a type of Scandinavian meal served buffet-style with multiple hot and cold dishes, and taste frikadeller (meatballs), medisterpolse (sausages) and rodkaal (red cabbage).
-As with the breakfast, your lunch choices are big since all these Danish delicacies are served in most of the restaurants of the town.
+Most of town’s restaurants serve all of these Danish delicacies.

-The next item on our guide to Solvang is educational.
-Being intrigued by the beauty of the town, you might want to learn more about its history and tales.
-Solvang museums will give you a good overview of Danish history and heritage.
-You can start your museums tour by visiting the Elverhoj Museum of History and Art, the Hans Christian Andersen Museum, and the Solvang Vintage Motorcycle Museum with its collection of some of the most rare vintage and classic motorcycles.
-Slowly move to Old Mission Sant Ines with panoramic view of the surrounding area.
+After you’ve had your taste of hearty Scandinavian cuisine, learn more about the town and its history.
+You can start your exploration with a visit to the Elverhoj Museum of History and Art, the Hans Christian Andersen Museum, or the Solvang Vintage Motorcycle Museum that holds an impressive collection of some of the most rare vintage and classic motorcycles.
+Slowly move to the Old Mission Sant Ines from where panoramic view of the surrounding area open up.

 Evening in Solvang

-It was a busy and full of activities day.
+It was a busy day.
 Now it’s time to kick back and relax.
-Try different cuisines, but don’t forget the Danish dishes, you are in the Little Denmark for goodness’ sake!
-If you like wine and beer, you can easily satisfy your taste buds here.
-Solvang has more than a dozen wine and beer tasting rooms.
-Show some support to local communities and try some of the local wines.
-Enjoy free concerts and performances that are quite frequent during the summer months.
+Try different cuisines if you feel like you’ve had enough of the Danish flavor.
+For all wine and beer drinkers, Solvang has more than a dozen of wine and beer tasting rooms.
+Show support to local communities and try some of the local drinks as the sun goes down.